kubernetes-sigs/azurefile-csi-driver/docs/driver-parameters.md

  ```

 ### Tips
-  - only mounting Azure SMB File share requires account key, and if secret is not provided in PV config, it would try to get `azure-storage-account-{accountname}-secret` in the pod namespace, if not found, it would try using kubelet identity to get account key directly using Azure API.
+  - mounting Azure SMB File share requires account key, and if secret is not provided in PV config, this driver would try to get `azure-storage-account-{accountname}-secret` in the pod namespace, if not found, it would try to get account key by Azure storage account API directly using kubelet identity (make sure kubelet identity has reader access to the storage account).
-  - mounting Azure NFS File share does not require account key, storage account needs to be configured with same vnet with agent node.
+  - mounting Azure NFS File share does not need account key, NFS mount access is configured by either of the following settings:
+    - `Firewalls and virtual networks`: select `Enabled from selected virtual networks and IP addresses` with same vnet as agent node
+    - `Private endpoint connections`

 #### `shareName` parameter supports following pv/pvc metadata conversion
 > if `shareName` value contains following strings, it would be converted into corresponding pv/pvc name or namespace